OpenDSA/OpenDSA/RST/en/PIFLA/FLIntro.rst

 * Can you write a program to determine if a file is a valid Java program?

-  This is what a compiler does!
+  This is what a Java compiler does!
   It first determines if the program is valid Java.
   If so, it turns the program into a form that is more efficient for the computer to execute.
-  Finally, it executes the program.
+  Finally, (at least, when you ask it to) it executes the program.

 * Can you write a program to determine if a Java program given as input will ever halt?

-  The input is a java program and the output is whether or not the program will halt.
+  The input is a Java program and the output is whether or not the program will halt.
   How might such a program work?